- About LogicMonitor

 Overriding SDT for Alert Clear Notifications

 Configuring SDT (scheduled downtime) allows you to suppress all routed alert notifications during periods when alerts are expected as a result of upgrades, maintenance or other scheduled activities.
 However, many LogicMonitor users also place resources into SDT on an impromptu basis for the purpose of temporarily suppressing recurring or escalating alert notifications while troubleshooting the root cause of an alert.
-And while this is effective for reducing alert noise, it also means that alert clear notifications were not routed once the issue was resolved.
-For users that route alert notifications to third-party applications for the purpose of opening and closing tickets in those applications, the lack of an alert clear notification can result in orphaned tickets.
+And while this is effective for reducing alert noise, for users that route alert notifications to third-party applications for the purpose of opening and closing tickets in those applications, the lack of an alert clear notification can result in orphaned tickets.

 To reduce the incidence of orphaned tickets in third-party applications, it is recommended that the Send notification when alerts clear option found in alert rules be checked for any alert rules that route alert notifications to alert integrations.
 This option ensures that alert clear notifications are always routed for any DataSource alerts previously routed.
 In other words, if a DataSource alert notification was routed, an alert clear notification will also be routed, even if the resource is subsequently placed into SDT after the initial notification is routed.
 See Alert Rules or Alert Integrations Overview respectively for more information on configuring alert rules or delivering alert notifications to third-party applications.